matrix-hacks/node-signal-client/README.md

 It works by means of a dirty port of the [Signal Chrome App](https://github.com/WhisperSystems/Signal-Desktop) to Node.js, which serves as the client.
 This is cloned during the `npm install` process.
 Despite being designed for Chrome, the environment is appropriately patched to allow the program to run in Node.js, unhindered.

+# Warning

+When you `require` this library, a bunch of things happen on the global scope!
+Because `domain` is deprecated, this is not safely encapsulated.
+If your application is also doing weird things or expecting things with `global`, you really must examine the source code.

 ## install

 `npm install signal-client`